Mexican lager beer and micheladas.

 Some Mexican lagers

-Above you see pictured some of Mexico’s famous lager beers.
+Above you see pictured a variety of a few of Mexico’s famous lager beers.
 Not pictured are Estrelle Jalisco, Corona Familiar, Montejo and Victoria.

-It’s interesting because my German friends who visit the states choose Mexican lagers when they are here.
-They resemble Munich helles beer.
+It’s interesting because my German friends who visit the states choose Mexican lagers when they are here as they resemble Munich Helles beer a little bit.

 • Bohemia Lt 5.3 %